-Now that our little peanut has graced us with her presence I am finding myself answering a lot of emails regarding general baby questions.
+Now that both The Peanut and P2 have arrived, I am finding myself answering a lot of emails regarding general baby questions.
 While I find myself doing a lot of diapers, burping, and lullabies these days, I tend to leave the buying of products up to The Girl.
 So with that, I am going to turn this page over to her to comment and maintain. -Ray

 Hey there, I hear you’re interested in baby stuff?
 I am going to make the disclaimer right out of the gate that I am not a baby expert.
 Certainly not a pediatrician.
 And, I am nowhere near being a seasoned baby whisperer… yet!
 So, this page is simply giving you the insider view on what we are using.
 I’ll list the stuff we love, and even stuff that we might have tried and don’t get much love out of.
 I will continue to update the page as our little one gets older, and possibly as we add more peanuts to the family.
 Please don’t ask me to write a Ray-style in-depth review on a pacifier, that would just be silly!
 And I’m sure if you’re a parent reading this you know that no two babies are alike, so what my baby likes yours very well might detest – so please keep that in mind!
 As always, I’m more than happy to hear from those of you who ARE seasoned baby whisperers!
 Please feel encouraged to leave me all of your good baby lovin’ advice in the comment section below, I thank you in advance!

 During pregnancy I just tried my best to get on with life as usual, but there were a few little things that made the changes a little easier.
 Here’s what I found.

 Tummy Drops: These little candies kept me from tossing my cupcakes each morning at the bakery.
 They used to also sell them in peppermint which I also enjoyed, but the ginger ones were good too.
 A little spicy!